 Published in the Fern Ridge Review, October 2019.
 Photo credits Jennifer Mitchell

-When Jennifer Mitchell and her husband Nick Puff first met Luci in an orphanage in Yambol, Bulgaria, the nurses said she would never walk.
-She had been born three months premature and diagnosed with cerebral palsy, caused by lack of oxygen to the brain during birth.
+When Jennifer Mitchell and her husband, Nick Puff, first met Luci in an orphanage in Yambol, Bulgaria, the nurses said she would never walk.
+She had been born three months premature and diagnosed with cerebral palsy, caused by a lack of oxygen to the brain during birth.
 Because of this, and because there were only two nurses to care for all nine orphans, Luci had spent the first two years of her life confined to a crib.

 Mitchell, a family physician, took one look at Luci kicking and spinning on her back and knew the nurses were wrong.

 Luci, like many of the orphans in Bulgaria, is Roma, a subculture of dark-skinned, impoverished people.
 According to the 2012 documentary, Welcome Nowhere, they are the most vilified people in Europe.

 Also known derogatorily as Gypsies (derived from Egyptian), the Romas immigrated originally from India in the eleventh and twelfth centuries.
 They have been persecuted since their arrival, enslaved and repressed.
 During the holocaust, around 500,000 Roma perished.